 First things first, determine if your hair type is right for the service—curly and frizzy textures will see the most benefits, whereas fine, straight strands should avoid it altogether.
 That being said, what does a keratin treatment actually do?
 Keratin treatments fill in the porosity of your hair, to prevent frizz and breakage.
 Your hair is made up of keratin, so the treatment is putting the protein back into the hair, which is often lost due to age and chemical services.

 Because it is essentially rebuilding the damaged areas, you can expect to see an increase in shine, less frizz, and an easier styling process overall.
 Make sure you have a consultation with your stylist at Beauty Locks Hair Salon beforehand to determine the best formula.
-Particularly if you are a blonde you need to pay careful attention to professional advise as every keratin treatment isn’t created equally.
-Some treatments with glycolic acid can shift the tonality of hair color, so a thorough consultation on these points is crucial.
+Particularly if you are a blond, you need to pay careful attention to professional advise as every keratin treatment isn’t created equally.
+Some treatments with glycerol acid can shift the tonality of hair color, so a thorough consultation on these points is crucial.

 Immediately following your treatment, make sure to invest in a dry shampoo—in order for the keratin to live up to its promises, you aren’t allowed to wash your hair, or tie it back in a ponytail holder for at least 12 hours.
 Ask your hair care professional at Beauty Locks Hair Salon about you shampoo chooses.
 You’ll also need to take a closer look at the ingredients in your current shampoo and conditioner lineup.
 Sulfate-free formulas are the key to longevity.